Resume,

 in which I have worked include:

-Commercial data processing, multi-processor
+Commercial data processing,

-operating systems, simulation, decision table translation, simulation of
+multi-processor operating systems, simulation, decision table translation,

-concept acquisition, multivariate data analysis, pattern recognition
+simulation of concept acquisition, multivariate data analysis, pattern

-expert systems, computer-human interfaces, software import/export, networks in
+networks, expert systems, computer-human interfaces, software import/export,

-support of cooperative work, and intranet, extranet and Internet strategy and implementation.
+intranet, extranet and Internet strategy and implementation.

 Programming

-I have taught, used, or am familiar with various
+I have taught, used, or am familiar with

-shells.
-I have worked on large system
+system shells.
+I have worked on large

-applications.
+database-enabled applications.

 Teaching

-I have taught a variety of MBA and undergraduate
+I have taught a variety of MBA and

-courses, including statistics, expert systems, human-computer interaction,
+undergraduate courses, including statistics, expert systems, human-computer

-the following teaching awards:
+received the following teaching awards:

 ·